JeffNeville/ACRB/README.md

 ## Project Overview

-The Retail Agentic Commerce Brief (RACB) explores the intersection of artificial intelligence, autonomous agents, and retail commerce.
+The Agentic Commerce Research Brief (ACRB) explores the intersection of artificial intelligence, autonomous agents, and retail commerce.
 This repository contains research, insights, and frameworks for understanding how AI agents are transforming the retail landscape.

 ### Key Topics Covered
 - Autonomous shopping agents